AKSW/docs.ontowiki.net/guides/user/skos.md

 *Note: In a real world case it would be better to reuse an existing product class. for example `http://schema.org/Product`*.

 ### Create the knowledge base
-- Open OntoWiki and log in as "Admin" or some other user that can create knowledge bases.
+- Open eLDS and log in as "Admin" or some other user that can create knowledge bases.
 - Go to **Knowledge Bases**->**Edit**->**Create Knowledge Base**.
 - Set the **Knowledge Base URI** to `http://www.products.com/`.